Zubax/jafit/README.md

 Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

+The optimization is done in multiple stages, with global search preceding local refinement.
+The tool can be instructed to skip N first stages by setting `stage=N`.
+See the code for details.

 ### Helpful tips

 For fetching the (approximate) data points from a third-party plot,